Battle of Luzon: Battle

 A second amphibious landing took place on 15 January, 45 mi southwest of Manila.
 On 31 January, two regiments of the 11th Airborne Division made an airborne assault, capturing a bridge, and later advanced toward Manila.
 On 3 February, the 1st Cavalry Division captured the bridge across Tullahan River leading to the city.
-They advanced into the city that evening, and the battle for the capture of Manila began.
+They advanced into the city that evening, beginning the battle for the capture of Manila.
 On 4 February, the paratroopers of the 11th Airborne—approaching the city from the south—came to the main Japanese defences south of the city of Manila where their advance was halted by heavy resistance.
 General Yamashita had ordered his troops to destroy all bridges and other vital installations as soon as the U.S. forces entered the city, and Japanese forces entrenched throughout the city continued to resist U.S. forces.
 General MacArthur announced the imminent recapture of Manila on the same day.
 On 11 February, the 11th Airborne Division captured the last Japanese outer defences, thus encircling the whole city.
 U.S. and Filipino forces carried out clearing operations in the city in the following weeks.
-Military casualties totalled 1,010 Americans, 3,079 Filipinos and 12,000 Japanese.
+Military casualties totalled 1,010 Americans, 3,079 Filipinos and 16,000 Japanese.

+In the campaign to recapture the island of Luzon in the Philippines, American planes dropped more than one million gallons of napalm in support of ground forces.
+The weapon attracted little attention during World War II in part because the name “napalm” was classified.

 Aftermath

 Battles continued throughout the island of Luzon in the following weeks, with more U.S. troops having landed on the island.
 Filipino and American resistance fighters also attacked Japanese positions and secured several locations.
 The Allies had taken control of all strategically and economically important locations of Luzon by early March.
 Small groups of the remaining Japanese forces retreated to the mountainous areas in the north and southeast of the island, where they were besieged for months.
 Pockets of Japanese soldiers held out in the mountains—most ceasing resistance with the unconditional surrender of Japan, but a scattered few holding out for many years afterwards.
-Casualties were stunningly high for the Japanese.
-Japanese losses were 217,000 dead, with 9,050 taken prisoners.
-U.S. losses were far lower, with 8,310 killed and 29,560 wounded.
+Total Japanese losses were 217,000 dead and 9,050 taken prisoner.
+U.S. losses were 8,310 killed and 29,560 wounded.
 Civilian casualties are estimated at 120,000 to 140,000 dead.
+Only 2,000 Japanese troops out of the 30,000 in the Kembu group and 8,300 troops out of the 80,000 in the Shimbu group survived the war.
+After the Japanese surrender it was revealed that Yamashita's Shobu group in northern Luzon had enough food to sustain themselves for only one more month.
+Yamashita had planned on committing suicide if the war had continued and almost all of his remaining men died of starvation and were no longer able to fight.

+Appendix

+Weapons on hand and ammunition expended by Sixth Army units, 9 January 1945 to 30 June 1945, exclusive of Eighth Army phase (173 days):